 Drag the form widget onto your page, and you’ll see the basic output of a contact form like this:

-As you can see Elementor pre-populates your form with the necessary fields that any contact form should have and those are:
+Elementor pre-populates your form with the necessary fields that any contact form should have:

 This will create a new item in your contact form like so:

 Next up is the “Label” option.
-The label is what shows above the form field on the public-facing contact form, so ensure it’s something you’re happy for everyone to see!
+The label is the name of the form field that shows above the contact form.
+It shows users what input is expected, so ensure it’s something descriptive!

 Then there’s the “Placeholder” setting.
 The placeholder is what shows in the form field when a user hasn’t entered any data.
-It’s useful to set the placeholder text as an example of what information you want the user to enter.
+It’s helpful to set the placeholder text as an example of what information you want them to enter.

 The penultimate setting is “Required.”
 This is a simple toggle switch that, when enabled, won’t allow the user to submit the form without filling in the field.